 Whimsical statues at Otagi Nenbutsu-ji Temple

 The statues are the main draw at the Otagi Nenbutsuji Temple.
-If you enjoy local history and culture, and you have the time after you visit the more popular Arashiyama attractions, then add this out-of-the-way and less crowded temple to your itinerary!
+If you enjoy local history and culture, and you have the time after you visit the more popular Arashiyama attractions, then add this out-of-the-way and less crowded, unique temple to your itinerary!

 Planning a trip to the famous grove?
 Visit our Arashiyama Bamboo Forest home page for the complete rundown on every single detail!